clafonta/ll-amplify-auth-storage-steps/docs/01-create-your-next-app-add-amplify.md

 When prompted, choose the following options:

 ```
+✔ Would you like to use TypeScript?
+Yes
-✔ Would you like to use ESLint? … No / Yes
+✔ Would you like to use ESLint?
+Yes
-✔ Would you like to use Tailwind CSS? … No / Yes
+✔ Would you like to use Tailwind CSS?
+Yes
-✔ Would you like to use `src/` directory? … No / Yes
+✔ Would you like to use `src/` directory?
+Yes
-✔ Would you like to use App Router? (recommended) … No / Yes
+✔ Would you like to use App Router? (recommended)  Yes
-✔ Would you like to customize the default import alias (@/*)? … No / Yes
+✔ Would you like to customize the default import alias (@/*)?
+No
 ```